 Even if there is Jello labeled as sugar-free, it is still not recommended to give it to your little one or let him grab a bite.
 Sugar-free Jello contains artificial sweeteners with some sodium content.
 This means that sugar-free Jello is just the same as its sugar-filled counterpart.

-When Can Babies Eat Jello?
+What Age Can Babies Eat Jello?

 Children younger than 2 years old should never be allowed to have added sugars in their diet.
 It means that you should never give your baby food that has some sugar added during the processing.